Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Experiments

-In this section, we study how the worst \ac{ICP} pose errors estimated by our model vary over a route.
-We apply our model trained with $\lambda = 2m$ to corrupt live scans collected over three Boreas repeat sequences that are over the same route but under different weather conditions.
-We plot the average induced translation pose errors at each location in Figure \ref{fig:worst-error-over-traj}.
-Again, only longitudinal and lateral pose errors are considered.
-We notice that there are specific locations significantly more prone to attacks than others.
-At most locations, our model can induce less than 4 meters of pose errors in \ac{ICP}.
-At locations coloured in red, our model can induce as much as 6 to 10 meters of pose errors.
-This is likely because some locations have very few landmarks upon which localization can rely.
+This section demonstrates how our approach can use offline autonomous driving datasets to identify dangerous locations that autonomous robots should avoid when deployed.
+Locations are dangerous if perturbations in the measurements can lead to large \ac{ICP} errors.
+We apply our model to corrupt live scans collected over three Boreas repeat sequences that follow the same route but under different weather conditions.
+We plot the average translation errors induced at each location in Figure \ref{fig:worst-error-over-traj}.
+We set $\lambda = \SI{1}{\m}$ as perturbations of 1 meter are realistic and can lead to severe pose errors.
+Locations in red are significantly more prone to attacks than others.
 Prior work \cite{laconte2023certifying} pinpoints very similar dangerous spots in this trajectory and shows that these spots correspond to locations particularly vulnerable to corrupted measurements.

-Locations $a, b, d$, and $e$ in Figure \ref{fig:worst-error-over-traj} are examples of dangerous spots.
-All four locations are in the vicinity of parking lots, which provide very few landmarks for localization.
-Specifically, locations $a$ and $b$ are intersections in residential areas with small houses and a parking lot.
-Locations $d$ and $e$ have large parking lots on both sides of the road.
-In contrast, location $c$ that demonstrates high resilience to corruption in the measurements has a number of trees on both sides.
+Figure \ref{fig:worst-error-over-traj} identifies locations $a, b, d$, and $e$, all in the vicinity of open areas with few landmarks for localization, as dangerous.
+In contrast, location $c$, a tight suburban road with numerous houses and trees, is resilient to measurement corruptions.
+For brevity, Figure \ref{fig:worst-error-over-traj} plots the average of different sequences.
+However, locations $a, b, d$, and $e$ are consistently highlighted as dangerous, and location c is consistently labelled as safe, across sequences with different weather and road conditions.
+This indicates the generalizability of our offline findings for future deployments along the same route.